Login

 Some photochromic lenses offer you protection not only against ultraviolet light but also against visible light, i.e. harmful blue light.
 Without protection, blue light waves reach our eyes unhindered for several hours every day, damaging our eye health.
 The light emitted by screens such as computers, tablets, mobile phones and televisions can cause digital eye strain, difficulty in falling asleep and headaches.

-The popular Ray-Ban Evolve lenses offer perfect protection against harmful UV rays and computer light.
-The blue light filter gets activated when we look at a digital screen.
-It offers 100% UVA/UVB protection, blue light protection and a shield against dust and splashes.
+These glasses give you perfect protection against harmful UV rays and screen light.
+The blue light filter in the lenses activates when you look at a digital screen.
+They provide 100% UVA / UVB protection and blue light protection.

 Sources: